ACUTE - Women's Mental Health - Now open and accepting referrals

 These criteria are a guide for assessing suitability.
 Each patient will be individually assessed by our dedicated team.

-This ward will not be appropriate for patients with a primary diagnosis of Dementia, Brain Injury, Substance Misuse, Learning Disability or Personality Disorder.
+This ward will not be appropriate for patients with a primary diagnosis of Dementia, Brain Injury, Substance Misuse or Learning Disability.

 Ward detail